annakurtin/Lab5/README.md

 This is a model averaged set of coefficients across the top model set.
-Given we did not have much model selection uncertainty here, this model does not differ that much from our top model(s).
+Given we did not have much model selection uncertainty here, this model does not differ that much from our top model(s). *model averaging is controversial*

 Next lets do landcover using dredge to whittle down our landcover model list.
 This is a COMMON approach I take with trying to reduce landcover.